15 Awesome Memorial Day Recipes Kick Off Summer

 TIP: This dish is prettiest when all the ingredients are diced the same size and the dice is uniform.

-I love anything with bacon and we love jalapeńos ~ if they are not too hot.
+I love anything with bacon and Sweet Shark loves jalapeńos.
 I love the idea of wrapping bacon around tater tots.
 And anything dipped in ranch dressing is a winner.

-These Jalapeño Bacon~Wrapped Tater Tots with Ranch Dressing from Spicy Southern Kitchen is my idea of a great appetizer: easy to make ahead and for serving with toothpicks, they are a one~bite flavor bomb.
+These Jalapeño Bacon-Wrapped Tater Tots with Ranch Dressing from Spicy Southern Kitchen is my idea of a great appetizer: easy to make ahead and easy to serve with toothpicks.
+They are a one-bite flavor bomb.

 TIP: Jalapeños are usually not very hot, but if you have kids at a party, you might make a batch without them.

 Another great appetizer that I love for summer is Pimento Cheese.
 Serve it with crackers or celery sticks.
 You can easily double this recipe if you need more for a crowd.
-For Kentucky Derby, we serve it in a silver bowl, but for a Memorial Day summer party, I would use a melamine bowl.
+For the Kentucky Derby, we serve it in a silver bowl, but for a Memorial Day summer party, I would use a melamine bowl if you are serving outside.

 southern pimento cheese